-Work Performance Data gives you rough information about the project’s status, which helps you create the Work Performance Information, and then with the help of the Work Performance Information, you can build the performance report.
+Work Performance Data gives you rough data on the project’s status and helps you create the Work Performance Information.
+It is the basis of performance reports.

 Work Performance Data

-As per the PMBOK Guide, the Work Performance Data is “the raw observations and measurements identified during activities performed to carry out the project work; e.g. actual cost, actual duration, and the percent of work physically completed.”
+According to the PMBOK Guide, Work Performance Data is “the raw observations and measurements identified during activities performed to carry out the project work; e.g., actual cost, actual duration, and the percent of work physically completed.”

-You can say that the Work Performance Data is the raw data of the project’s status.
-In other words, it is the current (“as of now”) status of various project parameters such as: how much work is completed, how much time has elapsed, the cost incurred so far, etc.
+In other words, it is the current status of various project parameters such as how much work has been completed, how much time has elapsed, and the cost incurred so far.

-Work Performance Data includes, but not limited to:
+Work Performance Data includes, but is not limited to:

-Here you will see the compliance of requirements, non-conformities, and the number of change requests received versus accepted or rejected, etc.
+You will see to the compliance of requirements, non-conformities, the number of change requests received versus those accepted or rejected, etc.

-Here you will see how many activities have been started, how many activities have been finished, and the status of current ongoing activities, etc.
+You will see how many activities have been started, how many have been finished, the status of current ongoing activities, etc.

-Here you will note the cost parameter of the project; e.g. how much work has been completed, how much money has been spent to date, etc.
+You will note the cost performance of the project: how much work has been completed, how much money has been spent to date, etc.

-Here you will measure the technical performance; e.g. characteristics of the product (physical properties), quality metrics, number of defects, the rejection rate, etc.
+You will measure the technical performance, such as the characteristics of the product, quality metrics, number of defects, and the rejection rate.

-Here you will see which communications report has been distributed, feedback on this communication report, etc.
+You will see which reports have been distributed, the feedback on these communication reports, etc.

-Here you will see how many identified and unidentified risks have occurred, how many new risks are identified, the effectiveness of risk response plan, how much contingency or management reserve has been utilized, the impact of risks on project constraints such as schedule, cost, and scope, etc.
+You will see how many identified and unidentified risks have occurred, how many new ones are identified, the effectiveness of the risk response plans, how much contingency or management reserve has been utilized, the impact on project constraints such as schedule, cost, and scope.

-Here you will get data about the procurement-related activities, for example: quality standards met by the seller, seller’s performance, etc.
+Here, you will get data about the procurement-related activities: for example, quality standards met by the seller, the seller’s performance, etc.

-Now let’s find the work performance data in the PMBOK Guide:
+Now let’s find work performance data in the PMBOK Guide:

-- Output of the Direct and Manage Project Work
+- The output of Direct and Manage Project Work

 - Input to Validate Scope